KohinaTheCat/U-Impactify/doc/sprint3/sprint3.md

 ### Goal

-- To complete the user stories assigned on jira for sprint 3
+- To complete the user stories assigned on Jira for sprint 3
 - To test and bug fix

 ### User Stories to be Completed, and Task Break Down